Fragtality/Fenix2GSX/README.md

 - Calling **Boarding load's Passengers and Cargo**, as does Deboarding for unloading (or more correctly GSX and Fenix are "synched")
 - **Ground Equipment** (GPU, Chocks, PCA) is automatically set or removed
 - All **Service Calls** except Pushback, De-Ice and Gate-Selection **can be automated**
+- Using the **INT/RAD** Switch as a Shortcut for certain GSX Interactions (i.e. call / confirm Pushback)
-- **GSX Audio** can be controlled via the **INT-Knob** from the ACP in the Cockpit
+- **GSX Audio** and **ATC Volume** can be controlled via the **INT/VHF1-Knob** from the ACP in the Cockpit
-- **ATC Volume** can be controlled via the **VHF1-Knob** from the ACP in Cockpit (or any other App you wish)
-- The other Audio-Channels on the ACP can also be used to control the Volume of even more Apps
-- Follows a different Approach than native: Fenix2GSX is an Integration with Automation built on Top

-**NOTE**: Fenix2GSX is a "standalone" Solution - you *CAN NOT* use it parallel to the native Integration.
-It is either-or.
+- Applications can be **freely mapped** to Audio-Channels
+- Can be used, within certain Limits, with the native Integration
+- Supports to use the Volume Control without having GSX installed or running (or to solely use the native Integration)

 <br/><br/>

+## 1 - Introduction

-## Requirements
+### 1.1 - Requirements

 - Windows 10/11, MSFS 2020/2024, Fenix latest :wink:
 - A properly working and updated GSX Installation
 - Capability to actually read the Readme up until and beyond this Point :stuck_out_tongue_winking_eye:
 - The Installer will install the following Software automatically:
-  - .NET 8 Desktop Runtime (x64)
+  - .NET 8 Desktop Runtime (x64) - Reboot your System if it was installed for the first Time
-  - MobiFlight Event/WASM Module

 <br/>